 |Welcome to Bembridge Angling Club|

-It is time to renew membership if not already done.
+It is time to renew membership if not already done since it was due on 1st Nov.

-All members were sent an October newsletter & membership renewal form by way of surface mail (none sent electronically).
-If not yet received then please contact our membership secretary to ensure we have your correct address.
+All members were sent a membership renewal form with the October newsletter by way of surface mail (none sent electronically).
+If not received then please contact our membership secretary to ensure we have your correct address.

-We would welcome applications for one of our moorings.
-See notice Board
+We would welcome applications for one of our several vacant moorings.
+See notice Board.

 We would also welcome applications from non-boat owning anglers wishing to become members.